What Do My Scores Mean?

 Score Summary

-On your PDF score report, you can view the three scores available from your PSAT 8/9 assessment—total score, Reading and Writing section score, and Math section score.
+On your score report PDF, you can view the three scores available from your assessment—total score, Reading and Writing section score, and Math section score.
+If you took the SAT with Essay as part of state in-school testing, you will see those scores as well.

 Knowledge and Skills